Bahaa-Medhat/ElectronicAI.ca/README.md

 ---

 **Note:**
-You must have a valid Google Gemini API key to use the chat functionality.
+You must have valid Google Gemini and Nexar API credentials to use all features.